mpfarrho/mpfarrho.github.io/_pages/publications.md

 * "Bayesian nonparametric methods for macroeconomic forecasting" with Marcellino, for _Handbook of Research Methods and Applications in Macroeconomic Forecasting_, edited by Clements and Galvao, ch. **5**, 2024. [[Chapter](https://doi.org/10.4337/9781035310050.00009)]

 ## Working papers
-* "The international effects of central bank information shocks," with Stelzer, R&R _Macroeconomic Dynamics_. [[WP](https://arxiv.org/abs/1912.03158)]
+* "High-frequency and heteroskedasticity identification in multicountry models: Revisiting spillovers of monetary shocks," with Stelzer, R&R _Macroeconomic Dynamics_. [[WP](https://arxiv.org/abs/1912.03158)]
 * "Nowcasting economic activity in European regions using a mixed-frequency dynamic factor model," with Barbaglia, Frattarolo, Hauzenberger, Hirschbühl, Huber, Onorante and Tiozzo Pezzoli. [[WP](https://arxiv.org/abs/2401.10054)]
 * "Nowcasting with mixed frequency data using Gaussian processes," with Hauzenberger, Marcellino and Stelzer. [[WP](https://arxiv.org/abs/2402.10574)]
 * "Asymmetries in Financial Spillovers," with Huber, Klieber, Marcellino and Onorante. [[WP](https://arxiv.org/abs/2410.16214)]